A woman holds up a large whitehead fish caught on a frozen lake

 Black Bay, Lake Superior

-If catching large amounts of jumbo perch appeals to you, look no further than Black Bay.
-This huge bay sits between the City of Thunder Bay and the town of Nipigon.
+This huge bay sits between the city of Thunder Bay and the town of Nipigon.
 Black Bay is much shallower than most of Lake Superior and the water is cloudy.
 Because of this, the fishery is predominantly made up of warm water species like perch, walleye and bass.

 Perch are caught with light panfish jigs and plastic tubes, twisters or small minnows.
 Dead stick lines with a small minnow on a single hook, or on a small Northland Buckshot spoon, will also get big perch.
-In addition to perch, there are also some other species that show up in the winter including whitefish, herring, lake trout and huge pike.
+In addition to perch, there are also some other species that show up in the winter, including whitefish, herring, lake trout and huge pike.

 Bays End, Thunder Bay

-Located at the far east end of Lake Superior’s Thunder Bay, Bay’s End has a rich and diverse cold-water fishery.
 While located only minutes east of the city of Thunder Bay, Bay’s End has fishing opportunities for lake trout, whitefish, herring, burbot and steelhead that rival most destinations in Canada.

 Lake trout are found in depths from seven to 30 metres, although most are found at about 21 metres.
-Jigging with a half-once or 3/4-ounce silver Swedish Pimple, Buzz Bomb or Gibbs Kroc spoon will attract trout focused on eating smelt.
+Jigging with a half-ounce or 3/4-ounce silver Swedish Pimple, Buzz Bomb or Gibbs Kroc spoon will attract trout focused on eating smelt.

 Steelhead are usually found in less than seven metres of water.
 They are aggressive fish and will hit a wide variety of jigging spoons, tubes and bucktail jigs.
 Some anglers hang trout eggs on set lines just below the ice for steelhead.